jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/05.features/05.upload/docs.en.md

 template: jaxon
 ---

-A call to a class or a function can also transfer one or many files from the browser to the application, and save them into a configured directory.
+An HTTP Ajax request to a jaxon class or a function can also transfer one or many files from the browser to the application, and save them into a configured directory.

-The Jaxon upload function uses the javascript `FormData` object to encapsulate the uploaded files, as well as the other parameters of the Jaxon call, into an HTTP Ajax request.
+The Jaxon upload function uses the javascript `FormData` object to encapsulate the uploaded files, as well as the other parameters of the Jaxon call, into the request.

 #### Installation